Hilario Alejos Madrigal: ”Pineapple” ware

 At first Alejos Madrigal made utilitarian items, but when he became interested in participating in competitions, he began to adapt his mother’s pineapple motifs.
 He became known for green glazed “pineapple” wares, designed to be pots, punch bowls, candelabras and other wares.
 In addition to green, he also makes pieces in yellow and blue, all requiring skill and dexterity to create their detailed decorations.
 The best known types of pineapple pieces are those called biznaga (barrel cactus) and conchita (small shell).
 The former is like a cross between a cactus and a pineapple and the latter is named from the tiny shell-shaped pieces of the pineapple “skin.”

 Creating the pieces

-Each pineapple pieces takes about one week to create from start to finish, mostly done with appliqué and openwork techniques.
+Each pineapple piece takes about one week to create from start to finish, mostly done with appliqué and openwork techniques.
 Alejos Madrigal uses two types of clay from a deposit just outside the town, one chosen for its resistance to heat and the other to support the structure.
-The basic shape is created with clay disks and molds, but the intricate decorative and textural elements are made by hand, generally by pinching.
+The original shape is created with clay, disks, and molds, but the intricate decorative and textural elements are made by hand, generally by pinching.
 When the piece is completely formed, it is covered in a white clay slip to serve as a base, then fired for five hours.
 After cooling, the pieces are then covered in a lead oxide or copper oxide glaze to create the color plus silica for the shine.
 The pieces are then fired a second time for five hours.

 The artisan states that much imagination is needed in order to create pieces.